debuggingg/debuggingg.github.io/_posts/2024-06-04-sql13-index-synonym-user-dcl.md

 SELECT TABLE_NAME,SYNONYM_NAME,TABLE_OWNER FROM USER_SYNONYMS;
 SELECT * FROM BONUS;- Error: Table or view does not exist, so search is not possible
 ```

+---
+## User
+---

-- User (USER): A person authorized to use the DBMS - Account (ACCOUNT): A user that can be granted privileges
+- User (USER): A person authorized to use the DBMS - Account (ACCOUNT): A user that can be granted privileges - ex) login ,logout
 - Account management (creation, modification, deletion, search) can only be performed by the system administrator (SYSDBA - SYS account)

 - Create Account - The password for the account must be set